 Securing Your Gear

-Plastic bags and limited bag check will be available.
+Limited bag check will be available.
 If you have more than one medium-sized swim bag, please make arrangements for a friend or family member to watch your stuff.
 CIBBOWS is not responsible for items left on the beach.

 Food and Water